dropmeaword/how-to-read-software/PITCHME.md

 (*) "Geek sublime", Vikram Chandra
 ---
 If you think of each line of code as a *component* like a brick in a building, software systems are the most complicated things that humans have ever built: Windows 7 for example, has some 40 million lines of code (LoC).
+Each of these lines of code interacts with other lines of code in ways that are difficult to predict.

-No temple, no cathedral, no bridge or palace has ever contained as many invidual components.
+No temple, no cathedral, no bridge or palace has ever contained as many interacting components.

 Software is in many ways the craft of manageing complexity.
 ---
 Software is compliticated because it tries to model the irreducible complexity of the world.
 ---
 [Information is Beautiful - Sizes of Code Bases](https://informationisbeautiful.net/visualizations/million-lines-of-code/)
 ---
 Electronics have become largely generic, software is what makes a generic piece of hardware perform one function or another.